agateblue/tempo/README.md

 @testosterone="22.3" (ng/dL)
 ```

-This data can then be used to build graphical visualizations such as charts, tables, or even be exported for use in other tools.
+This data can then be used to build graphical vizualisations such as charts, tables, or even be exported for use in other tools.
 You can read more on annotations in the dedicated section below.

 ### Querying and search